starknet-io/starknet.js/www/docs/API/namespaces/transaction.md

 ▸ **transformCallsToMulticallArrays**(`calls`): `Object`

-Transforms a list of Calls, each with their own calldata, into two arrays: one with the entrypoints, and one with the concatenated calldata.
+Transforms a list of Calls, each with their own calldata, into two arrays: one with the entry points, and one with the concatenated calldata.

 #### Parameters